rht-labs/tech-exercise/docs/99-the-rise-of-the-cluster/1-tooling-installation.md

 ```
 ## CodeReady Workspaces Setup

-During the exercises, we use different commandlines like `oc`, `mvn`, `kube-linter` and many others.
+During the exercises, we use different command line tools like `oc`, `mvn`, `kube-linter` and many others.
 We have a container image that has all these necessary CLIs and, the configuration (Dockerfile) is under `codereadyworkspaces/stack/` folder.

 We utilize GitHub Actions in order to build and store this image publicly.